Quidbill

 Make your invoices look professional:

-Use consistent branding - Same colors and fonts as your website Keep it clean - White space makes information easier to read Be specific - "Website redesign" beats "Design services" Use PDF format - Never send Word docs (clients can edit them) Include a pay button - 68% faster payment with online pay options Number sequentially - Makes tracking and taxes easier
+- Use consistent branding - Same colors and fonts as your website - Keep it clean - White space makes information easier to read - Be specific - "Website redesign" beats "Design services" - Use PDF format - Never send Word docs (clients can edit them) - Include payment instructions - Remove friction before the client has to ask - Number sequentially - Makes tracking and taxes easier

 What format should I send my invoice in?

 Always send invoices as PDF files.
-This prevents editing, looks professional on all devices, and can include clickable payment links.
+This prevents editing, looks professional on all devices, and can include clickable external payment links if you use your own payment provider.

 Should I include my SSN or tax ID on invoices?